 Our strategy is founded on internal actions pertaining to Michelin's business activity.
 We launched this strategy more than 20 years ago, organized around three main areas:

 In Production, we constantly seek to answer the question, “How can we produce better and more sustainably?”
 We are taking action so that our plants consume less and better by increasing our use of green energy (85% of our European plants now run on electricity that is guaranteed to come from renewable sources).
-The goal is for all our plants around the world to run on 100% green power by 2030.
-We stick to our roadmap.

 The second area is Logistics, which means transporting less and better all while developing alternative modes of transportation.
 This requires a comprehensive overhaul that we are undertaking in collaboration with our logistics partners and customers.